RichardLitt/low-resource-languages/README.md

 * [poio-site](https://github.com/cidles/poio-site) The website of the Poio project - http://www.poio.eu
 * [pressagio](https://github.com/cidles/pressagio) Pressagio is a library that predicts text based on n-gram models.
 For example, you can send a string and the library will return the most likely word completions for the last token in the string.
 * [pyannotation](https://github.com/cidles/pyannotation) PyAnnotation is a Python Library to access and manipulate linguistically annotated corpus files.
+* [PyAnnotationGraph](https://github.com/PhonologicalCorpusTools/PyAnnotationGraph) Implement the formal model for linguistic annotations described in Bird and Liberman (2001) using Python and SQL
 * [pyDelphin](https://github.com/goodmami/pydelphin) Python libraries for DELPH-IN (Friendly Fork)
 * [Rosetta Pangloss](https://github.com/jcgood/rosetta-pangloss) The Rosetta Project's Pangloss system
 * [Salt](https://github.com/korpling/salt) A graph-based model to store and manipulate linguistic data.